 What I like about this is that it accounts for much more than just stated policies.
 Policies are irrelevant if you don't trust the party or if you think they don't have the ability to enact them.
 Of course, the downside is that this is necessarily a self-analysis : no-one can objectively measure how much you trust a party.
 But self-analyses are extremely useful as long as you make a sincere effort to understand why you really came to a conclusion, and this equation has the additional advantage of being flexible and easily modified.

 The criteria I've chosen for it are as follows.
 When evaluating them, keep in mind precisely who each party would likely elect to power.
 For example, don't give a party a high Ability score just because you think they have lots of talented people - rate this value according to who you think they're actually likely to put in charge.
-And remember, you're not trying to rate each party by some absolute system, but only in terms of how closely their ideas and values match your own.
+And remember, you're not trying to rate each party by some absolute system, but only in terms of how closely their ideas and values match your own - or even just by how well the match the characteristics of a party you want in government (for example you might be a personal pacifist, but accept that political leaders generally have to act less perfectly).
 Anyway, here are the assessment criteria :

 I = Idealism